-The website of the County or any County department or agency is not part of this Official Statement, and investors should not rely on information presented on the County's website, or any other website referenced herein, in determining whether to purchase the Bonds.
+The website of the County or any County department or agency, the State of Washington, or the City of Seattle is not part of this Official Statement, and investors should not rely on information presented on the County's website or any other website referenced herein in determining whether to purchase the Bonds.
 Information appearing on any such website is not incorporated by reference in this Official Statement.